Corry baronets

-The Corry Baronetcy, of Dunraven in the County of Antrim, is a title in the Baronetage of the United Kingdom.
-It was created on 10 September 1883 for James Corry, Conservative Member of Parliament for Belfast and Armagh Mid.
-The second Baronet was a Director of the Cunard Steamship Company.
+The Corry baronetcy, of Dunraven in the County of Antrim, is a title in the Baronetage of the United Kingdom.
+It was created on 10 September 1885 for James Corry, Member of Parliament for Belfast from 1874 to 1885 and Armagh Mid from 1886 to 1891.
+The 2nd Baronet was a Director of the Cunard Steamship Company.

-The Corry family is of Scottish descent but settled near Newtownards, County Down in the early 17th century.
-The title's reference to "Dunraven" is derived from the first baronet's residence on the Malone Road, Belfast.
+The Corry family was Scotch-Irish, settled Turnagardy near Newtownards, County Down.
+The title's reference to "Dunraven" is derived from the 1st Baronet's residence in Belfast.